 Are you interested in studying or working in Japan?
 You may be wondering whether you should take the JLPT test in India or not.
 Whether you want to build a successful career as translator or interpreter, or just want to add Japanese skill in your C.V. – The JLPT (Japanese Language Proficiency Test) will add both feathers and wings to the résumé.

-What is Japanese-Language Proficiency Test (JLPT)?
+What is the Japanese-Language Proficiency Test (JLPT)?

 It covers Japanese language knowledge, reading ability, and listening skills.
 In Japan, It has been administered by the JEES (Japan Educational Exchanges and Services), while the JF (Japan Foundation) administers overseas tests.
 The JLPT is held worldwide to evaluate and certify proficiency in Japanese of non-native speakers.